IP law looms large over U.S.-China relations

 Biden had expressed similar sentiments during a December interview with The New York Times.
 However, he also said that they would work with ally nations to "develop a coherent strategy" for addressing cases of IP infringement and other issues — a stance Yellen echoed before the Senate — instead of taking China on in a unilateral and bellicose manner.
 This more nuanced approach could yield greater cooperation from Beijing and help repair U.S.-China trade relations, but we will likely not know one way or the other for some time.

 As we saw with the trade war, conflicts between the U.S. and China can quickly escalate and have ripple effects throughout the world.
-It would thus be wise for all organizations doing business in China to keep themselves abreast of the country's evolving IP regulations and work with a reliable IP services provider to help establish strong protection for their intangible assets.
+It would thus be wise for all organizations doing business in China to keep themselves abreast of the country's evolving IP regulations and work with a reliable Trademark Protection provider to help establish strong protection for their intangible assets.

 Contact Dennemeyer to learn what we can bring to the table, ranging from IP Management Software to anti-counterfeiting and many other important IP law services.